AnselCmy/Learn_Python3/README.md

 7. Two variables in python FOR is common, it can iterate the two demension list

 ### List Comprehensions
-1, `a = [x*x for x in range(0, 6)]` is a list comprehension to build a list with the element of power from 0 to 5
+1. `a = [x*x for x in range(0, 6)]` is a list comprehension to build a list with the element of power from 0 to 5
 2. If we need more restrictive condition we can use `if`  like `[x*x for x in range(0, 10) if x%2 == 0]`
 3. Two-level loop can also be used in such comprehension
 4. Two variables is also common in this comprehension

 ### Generator
-1, Generator is created with (... ...), but not [... ...]
+1. Generator is created with (... ...), but not [... ...]

 ### Iterator
-1, We can use isinstance() to check that if this type is Iterator, 2, List, dic and so on are not Iterator, but generator is, we can use iter() to change the type 3, Iterator is the data stream, it will caculate the data by transforming, it can be infinite.
+1. We can use isinstance() to check that if this type is Iterator,
+2. List, dic and so on are not Iterator, but generator is, we can use iter() to change the type
+3. Iterator is the data stream, it will caculate the data by transforming, it can be infinite.

 ## Function Programing
 ***
+### High-Order Function
+1. A variable can point a function, remember not to use the bracket.
+2. Function name is actually a name of variable
+3. High-order function means a function can accept a function as the argues
+4. ***Map*** is a fuction can get a function and a Iterable as the argus, and return a Iterator, the Iterator is the result of the Iterable transformed by the function, if we want to use `print()` to print is, use `list()` change the iterator to the iterable
+5. ***Reduce*** is also a function to get a function and a Iterable, but the function in argus list must be a funtion get two arguments, it will return a result by  transforming the function one by one in the Iterable
+6. ***Filter*** will also act on every elements in a list, and by judge the result is true or false to abandon or hold this element
+7. ***Sorted*** can easily sort a list of number, but if you wangt to have more restrictive condition, using the `key=func` , `sorted()` can also get the third arguments as the `reverse=True` to sort reversed

+### Return Function
+1. If we don't need to get the result of this function immediately, we can return another function, and use a variable to get it, transform it when we need it
+2. When we return a function, don't forget that the function is never be transformed, it only remember the algorithm, so if we use a varible, it will be dangerous

+### Lambda Function
+1. It is just a function expression which can only express some easy fucntion which only has one sentence

+### Decorator
+1. We don't want to change the function, but need to add some features, we can use decorator
+2. If we need to give argument to the decorator, we need to have a more def function in the `log()`
+3. But when we get the `.__name__` of the new `now()` function, the name is wrapper, so we need to copy the attribute of `now()` to the `wrapper()`

+### Partial Function
+1. Partial function can fix some argument

+## Module
+***

+## OOP
+***

+### Class & Object
+1. After the name of calss is the inherit class, usually we use `object`
+2. A function `__init__(self, ... ...)` is necessary to build a new object of a calss
+3. Every function must have the `self` to be the first argument

+### Visit Restriction
+1. If we want such data in class is private, we need to add`__` in front of the data, so, the function out of the class can't change and get the data diretely, only in-class function can do those